Nationals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox will try to find success Josiah Gray when he starts for the Washington Nationals on Tuesday at 7:05 PM ET, in the first game of a three-game series at Nationals Park.
+Justin Turner and Lane Thomas are the hottest hitters on the Boston Red Sox and Washington Nationals, who meet on Wednesday at Nationals Park, at 7:05 PM ET.

-The Red Sox are the favorite in this one, at -175, while the underdog Nationals have +145 odds to win.
-The matchup's over/under is listed at 9 runs.
+The Red Sox have been listed as -175 moneyline favorites in this matchup against the Nationals (+145).
+The contest's total has been set at 9 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.